Law and LNAT

 Principal Law and LNAT Tutor

 Mr Don Ho is the founder of International Scholars Tuition School.
 Don studied Legal Relations, Labour Relations, Individual Rights Protection, and the Charter of Rights and Freedoms, while studying for his Bachelor of Education Business at the University of Alberta; and Law, while studying for his Master of Business Administration at the University of Victoria.
-Don has tutored International Advanced Level Law to his self-study private candidates, who have gone on to study Law in the UK.
-Don’s most successful LNAT pupil has gone to Oxford on a full scholarship.
+Don has tutored International Advanced Level Law to self-study private candidates, who have gone on to study Law in the UK.
+Don’s LNAT students, who are targeting Oxbridge Law have extremely high success rates.
+His most successful LNAT student has gone to Oxford Law on a full scholarship.